ohapearse/invasive_neonatal_ecoli/README.md

 ## License

 This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
-See the Licence.txt file for details.
+See the licence.txt file for details.